-The International Security Studies is a joint Master degree by the School of International Studies of the University of Trento and the Sant’Anna School of Advanced Studies of Pisa.
+The Master of Arts in International Security Studies is a LM degree (Laurea Magistrale, equivalent to a Master of Science - MSc) that is offered jointly by the School of International Studies of the University of Trento and the Sant’Anna School of Advanced Studies in Pisa.

-Security studies have long been important to analyse the challenges of international relations.
-From traditional ideas of security such as war, global conflicts and national security to non-traditional concerns such as energy crisis, migration and climate change, security studies represent a solid framework for the analysis of multi-level challenges to our global society.
-The Master’s Degree in International Security Studies (MISS) provides the students with both theoretical and practical approaches to understand the dynamics of contemporary security, and to evaluate responses from national actors and the international community.
+Security studies have become a crucial domain to analyse and understand the challenges of international politics.
+From traditional ideas of security related to armed conflicts and national security to non-traditional concerns such as energy crises, migration, terrorism, pandemics and climate change, security studies represent a framework for the analysis of multi-level challenges to our global society.
+The Master’s Degree in International Security Studies (MISS) provides the students with both theoretical and practical perspectives on the dynamics of contemporary security, as well as on the evaluation of responses, and their implications.

-The Master’s Degree in International Security Studies (MISS) aims to prepare a new generation of analysts, policymakers, and scholars to address contemporary national and international security challenges.
-The course adopts a multi-disciplinary approach, which provides students with a solid knowledge of core security issues and the emerging threats faced in the international arena.
-Participants will acquire the theoretical tools and practical skills and competences necessary to understand and assess the various factors and actors capable of impacting on the global order, with specific reference to security issues.
+The Master of Arts in International Security Studies (MISS) aims to prepare a new generation of analysts, policymakers, and scholars to address contemporary national and international security challenges.
+The course adopts a multi-disciplinary approach, which provides students with solid knowledge of the core theories, analytical frameworks and tools.
+Participants will acquire the theoretical tools and competences that are necessary to understand and assess the various factors and actors capable of impacting on the global order, with specific reference to security issues.

 The MISS prepares its students for positions within the areas of security, public policy, and international relations.
 MISS graduates will possess the skills and qualifications necessary to:

 - Hold positions of responsibility within European and international institutions and organisations engaged in security, peacekeeping, and state-building activities;

 - Work in private organisations dealing with risk prevention and risk management;

 - Work in national ministries and enter the diplomatic service;